 The Erasmus+ programme countries are the focal point for collaborations with higher education institutions and student exchange due to our location in Vienna - in the heart of Europe - and the strong, long-standing focus on European topics in our degree programmes.
 Research and development projects are centred on emerging markets because of the university's long-term experience, expertise and partnerships within these regions.
-Additionally, our degree programmes define individual focus regions based on their academic disciplines and objectives in terms of enhancing internationalisation and expanding partnerships with universities that share our academic profile and ambitions.
+Additionally, our degree programmes define individual focus regions based on their academic disciplines and objectives in terms of enhancing internationalisation and expanding partnerships.
+To intensify collaboration and the exchange of ideas, we form strategic partnerships with universities that share our academic profile and ambitions.
 Our multinational business partnerships complement our international collaborations with universities and highlight our strong practical focus.